How do you describe the Strengths of a Team?

 The top section of the Team Summary page comprises of;

-- The Theme Frequency chart showing the ranking of the dominant themes for the team.
+- The Theme Frequency chart showing the ranking of the dominant CliftonStrengths themes for the team.

-- A Pie Chart depicting the spread of the dominant themes across the 4 Domains.
+- A Pie Chart depicting the spread of the dominant themes across the 4 Leadership Domains.

-- The Spark Chart identifying the theme distribution for the team.
+- The Cascade Spark Chart identifying the theme distribution for the team.

-- The list of people in the team (not shown on the image above) and the number of people in the team visible in the bottom right corner.
+- The list of people in the team (not shown in the image above) and the total number of people in the team visible in the bottom right corner.

 The lower part of the page contains the Top 5 themes for the team.
 The columns represent;